ethereum/pm/All Core Devs Meetings/Meeting 71.md

 # Previous Decisions

-**DECISION 70.1**: ~~Leave Blake 2 as Blake2b, keeping it fixed to 12 rounds.~~
+**DECISION 70.1**: Leave Blake 2 as Blake2b, keeping it fixed to 12 rounds.
-Revised at the end of the call -- Update the EIP to reflect the precompile addressing a superset of BLAKE2b, leave the `rounds` parameter as-is in the EIP, further discuss the inclusion of an `m_len` parameter with client implementers on Gitter.

 **DECISION 70.2**: The fork of the Ropsten Testnet is set for the 2nd October 2019 and block that corresponds closest to that date will be selected.